LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** 0

 **Description:** The initial up-front cost of each crew.
 This cost is only charged once.
+The total upfront cost will be upfront times the number of crews.

 **Notes on acquisition:** Consult service provider.